 We all care about the environment, at least in some way.
 We have to, right?
 Even the super-rich oil tycoons have to begin doing so or they will suffer as much as the rest of us.
 While we cannot change how some wish to do things, we can take steps ourselves..especially in the camping world.
-This is why we all need to implement zero waste camping ideas that don’t suck!
+Whether you’re just getting started with camping or you’re an old pro, we all need to implement zero waste camping ideas that don’t suck!

 Seriously, how many times have you tried to be a good environmentalist while camping?
 It’s not exactly hard in some ways but in others?
 Good Lord!
 It’s as if we’re nearing a deathbed situation at times.
 This is why we need ideas that will work and be user friendly.

 That is what we wanted to do in this article.
 We wanted to narrow down some ideas that you can try out the next time you’re outdoors or on a camping trip.
 While some products will be helpful in these examples, others will simply be concepts only.

 Each and every single one will offer zero waste, at least in terms of your use in particular.
 Now, let’s discuss what zero waste actually is.

 This is essentially a conservationist and environmentalist term that involves responsible production, consumption, reuse, and recovery of any product.
 This includes its packaging, materials it’s made with, and more.

 The only kicker is that it cannot be something that you will burn or bring any discharges to land, air, or water.
 The most important part of this entire thing is that it cannot threaten the environment or negatively affect human and/or animal health.